opalmedapps/docs/docs/index.md

 Each tab has a sidebar on the left listing its sub-pages.
 The following is a high-level overview of each section:

-1. [User Guide](user/index.md) (coming soon): instructions on navigating and configuring the Opal system as an end-user or administrator.
+1. [User Guide](user/index.md): instructions on navigating and configuring the Opal system as an end-user or administrator.
 1. [Contribute](development/index.md): everything you need to know as a developer to contribute to Opal's open-source development:
     - [Architecture](development/architecture/index.md)
     - [Setting up a local development environment](development/local-dev-setup.md)
-1. [Install](install/index.md) (coming soon): how to deploy the Opal system in an environment
+1. [Install](install/index.md): how to deploy the Opal system in an environment

 ## Try it Yourself